wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/introduction-cloud-app-security/includes/6-summary.md

 Now that you've completed this module, you should be able to:

-- Describe MCAS
+- Describe MCAS.
-- Select an appropriate licensing option
+- Select an appropriate licensing option.
-- Access the MCAS tech community
+- Access the MCAS tech community.

 ## Learn more